Age of Exploration and New World Explorers For Kids

 Juan Ponce de Leon led the first Spanish exploration to Florida.
 He was searching for the legendary fountain of youth.
 Ponce de Leon sailed with Columbus the second time Columbus came to America.

 Ferdinand Magellan: Magellan, a Portuguese explorer, was the first man to attempt to sail around the globe on purpose.
 He died on the way, and never got to finish the trip, but his men finished it for him.

 Vasco da Gama: Vasco da Gama was a Portuguese explorer during the Age of Exploration.
 Vasco da Gama was the first explorer to sail around the tip of Africa and reach India.
-Dias, another explorer, had rounded the cape, but his men wanted to turn back because they had already spent so much time at sea, so he never reached India.
+Bartolomeu Dias, another explorer, had rounded the cape, but his men wanted to turn back because they had already spent so much time at sea, so he never reached India.
 Vasco da Gama loved adventuring.
 He did not mind being out to sea for long periods of time.
 King John of Portugal appointed Vasco da Gama to try again to round the tip of Africa and reach India.
 It was under King Manuel of Portugal that the voyage was actually made in 1497-1499.
 King Manuel provided four specially designed ships for the trip, along with enough salted beef and wine to last for years!
 Vasco da Gama had planned on replacing vegetables and fresh water as needed, with quick stops along the coast of Africa.
 He brought a great many trinkets with him to trade with the natives.
 But he couldn't find many places along the African coastline to safely land his boats, and when he could, the natives were not often friendly.
 Many men died of scurvy from lack of fruit and vegetables on the trip.
 But, Vasco da Gama did reach India.
-He brought back jewels and spices to prove it, much to the delight of King Manuel of Portugal.
+He brought back jewels and spices to prove it.

 James Cook & Australian Explorers: Explored the South Pacific and Australia